learn through suffering C language learn through suffering

 The area is 200.960000.

-The result of running this program and entering -8 is as follows
+The result of running this program with the input -8 is as follows.

 Radius cannot be negative.

-If the input value is incorrect, let them re-enter it.
+If the input is incorrect, let's have them re-enter it.

-The following program is an example of implementing reentry with a while statement.
+The following program is an example of re-entrancy implemented with a while loop.

 #include <stdio.h>